 Learn more about Level 1 electric vehicle charging:

 10-20 miles per hour

-Level 2 charging is faster because there is more power (240 volts of electricity-like clothes dryers and ovens) flowing to the vehicle.
-Many EV drivers have opted to have a charging station installed in their garage our outside their home so they can take advantage of faster charging.
-The stations range from a couple hundred dollars for basic systems to interactive systems connect to smartphones that cost several hundred dollars and can be installed by a licensed electrician.
+Level 2 charging is faster than Level 1 because there is more power (240 volts of electricity-like a clothes dryer or oven) flowing to the vehicle.
+Many EV drivers have opted to have a charging station installed in their garage or outside their home so they can take advantage of faster charging.
+The stations range from basic non-networked systems to networked systems that connect to smartphones.
+Both can be installed by a licensed electrician.

 Level 2 charging is the most common way charging is offered in public locations.
-On average, Level 2 charging will recharge a vehicle in 2 to 6 hours.
+On average, Level 2 charging will recharge a vehicle in two to six hours.

 The port on the vehicle is the same as the Level 1 Charging.

 If you have installed a Level 2 EVSE in your home it may be mounted to the wall and look like this:

 If you are charging in the community a Level 2 EVSE may look like this:

 Learn more about Level 2 electric vehicle charging: